José Izquierdo (footballer, born 1992): Brighton & Hove Albion

-Izquierdo was still recovering from his injuries at the start of the 2020–21 season, however he returned to action with Brighton's U23's in the Premier League 2 picking up one goal and a assist in five appearances before another injury set back, this time to his hamstring in December 2020.
+Izquierdo was still recovering from his injuries at the start of the 2020–21 season, however he returned to action with Brighton's U23s in the Premier League 2 picking up one goal and an assist in five appearances before another injury set back, this time to his hamstring in December 2020.
 He made his return to the senior matchday squad on 31 January 2021 in a home fixture against Tottenham Hotspur in which he remained an unused substitute in the 1–0 win.

 Izquierdo made his first appearance for the first team in two–and–a–half years, returning from his injuries, coming on as a substitute in the 82nd minute for Leandro Trossard in the 1–0 away loss to already relegated Sheffield United on 24 April 2021.
 Speaking to The Argus during the week after his return to action, Izquierdo admitted that whilst injured he feared his career was over being told, "that there was the possibility of not playing again."
 In the same interview commenting on his speculation about his future at the club he admitted, "I'd prefer to stay in the Premier League for the rest of my life.
 For me it's the best league in the world."

-After playing one game in the 2020–21 season after returning from a long period out due to injuries, it was announced on 4 June 2021 that Izquierdo was to be released when his contract expires on 30 June.
-With his injury-hit spell at The Seagulls lasting four seasons, he made 54 appearances, scoring five times and helping the club establish itself in the Premier League.
+After playing one game in the 2020–21 season after returning from a long period out due to injuries, it was announced on 4 June 2021 that Izquierdo was to be released when his contract expired on 30 June.
+With his injury-hit spell at the Seagulls lasting four seasons, he made 54 appearances, scoring five times and helping the club establish itself in the Premier League.

 Return to Brugge

-On 31 August 2021, he returned to Club Brugge, where at first he was expected to continue recovering from his injuries and not immediately play.
+On 31 August 2021, Izquierdo returned to Club Brugge, where at first he was expected to continue recovering from his injuries and not immediately play.
 Nevertheless, Brugge registered him as a player with the league.

 International career

 Izquierdo received his first callup to the Colombia national team for friendlies in June 2017 against Spain and Cameroon.
 He scored his first goal at international level in the friendly against Cameroon on 13 June 2017, the fourth goal in a 4–0 victory.

-In June 2018 he was named in Colombia's 23 man squad for the 2018 World Cup in Russia.
+In June 2018 he was named in Colombia's 23-man squad for the 2018 FIFA World Cup in Russia.
 His only game was where Colombia lost to Japan 2–1 in their opening group game.